Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

 Hohfeld's analysis of fundamental legal concepts \citep{Hohfeld1913a} starts from a similar interpretative consideration and captures two distinct dimensions---the \emph{obligative} (or \emph{deontic}) dimension and the \emph{potestative} (or \emph{capacitive}) dimension---of the legal relations holding between two social actors that are bound by legal provisions.
 The resulting framework brings two crucial innovations.

 First, the consideration that concrete normative relations cannot be expressed on the mere basis of deontic modalities.
 For operational purposes, it is crucial to make explicit which party is the \emph{addressee} of the normative proposition and which party is the \emph{beneficiary}, i.e.~whose interests are protected or promoted (cf.~the teleological aspect highlighted by \citet{Sartor2006}).
 Thus, the notion of \emph{claim} embodies the idea of right as the protection of an interest via a corresponding \emph{duty}.
 A \emph{privilege} corresponds instead to the absence of duty, and when it holds the other party has \emph{no-claim} to advance.

-By observing the intuitive correspondence of duty with obligation and privilege with permission (in the common meaning of faculty, not the formal one), we added a negative dimension to the traditional Hohfeldian square, obtaining the first Hohfeldian prism (A, E, Y are the positions of the deontic triangle of contrariety) \citep{Sileno2014b}:
+By observing the intuitive correspondence of duty with obligation and privilege with permission (in the common meaning of \textit{faculty}, not the usual formal meaning), we added a negative dimension to the traditional Hohfeldian square, obtaining the first Hohfeldian prism (Fig.~1, where A, E, and Y are the positions of the deontic triangle of contrariety) \citep{Sileno2014b}.

 The second innovation is the explicit consideration of the dimension of institutional change, centered around the notion of \emph{power}.
 Hohfeld insists also on the characterization of institutional power with volitional control, that is, with intentionality.
 A person holding such a power has the institutional \emph{ability} to deliberately alter legal relations (e.g.~transfer of ownership) by performing certain acts.

 Rather than using terms of addressee and beneficiary when considering the action, the two parties can be distinguished as (potential) \emph{performer} (enacting the power) and \emph{recipient} (suffering from the enactment).
 Correlative to power, \emph{liability} means being subjected to that power, while the opposite \emph{immunity} means to be kept institutionally untouched by the other party performing the action (who, in turn, is a position of \emph{disability}).
-As before, introducing a negative dimension we unveil the second Hohfeldian prism, discovering the neglected positions of \emph{negative liability} and \emph{negative power}, relevant to \textit{contrast} institutions (for an extended analysis of the Hohfeldian prisms, see \citep[Ch.~4]{Sileno2016}):
+As before, introducing a negative dimension we unveil the second Hohfeldian prism (Fig.~2), discovering the neglected positions of \emph{negative liability} and \emph{negative power}, relevant to undermine institutions (for an extended analysis of the Hohfeldian prisms, see \citep[Ch.~4]{Sileno2016}).